 Clinton enjoys interacting with his clients and continuously strives to respond promptly to their telephone calls or emails.
 With a little bit of notice, he can make himself available to clients before or after standard business hours.
 He carefully monitors deadlines and court calendars for each case in which he participates.
 When clients are considering potential courses of action, Clinton can provide advice about both the legalities and practicalities of various options.
 Clinton is capable of both helping clients take their cases to court and helping clients reach a settlement or alternate solution outside of court.

 Clinton has been a member of the Utah State Bar since October 2014 and is a member of the bar’s Family Law and Appellate Practice sections.
-As a member of the Utah State Bar, Clinton is admitted to practice in all Utah state courts.
-This includes the United States District Court for the District of Utah, the United States Bankruptcy Court for the District of Utah, the United States Court of Appeals for the Tenth Circuit, and the Supreme Court of the United States.
+As a member of the Utah State Bar, Clinton is admitted to practice in all Utah courts.
+Clinton is also admitted to practice before the United States District Court for the District of Utah, the United States Bankruptcy Court for the District of Utah, the United States Court of Appeals for the Tenth Circuit, and the Supreme Court of the United States.